verrazzano/docs/content/en/docs/uninstall/backup/keycloak.md

 ### Scheduled backups

-MySQL allows scheduled backups by implementing a cron job on [MySQL Operator](https://dev.mysql.com/doc/mysql-operator/en/mysql-operator-backups.html) for Kubernetes.
+You can also implement schedules for running MYSQL backups.
+More details can be found here [MySQL Operator](https://dev.mysql.com/doc/mysql-operator/en/mysql-operator-backups.html) under `Backup schedule`s.

 ## MySQL Operator Restore

 The following section assumes that you have read the [MySQL Operator prerequisites](#mysql-operator-prerequisites).
-Additionaly, there should be at least one health back up before starting a restore.
+Additionally, there should be at least one healthy back up before starting a restore.

 To initiate a MySQL restore, from an existing backup, you need to recreate the MySQL cluster.
-Following are the list of steps to be followed for successful restoration of MySQL.
+Following are sequence of steps for successful restoration of MySQL.

 1. Back up the values in the MySQL Helm chart to a file, `mysql-values.yaml`.